kaiaai/install/micro-ros-agent-desktop/humble/README.md

-A Docker file to build a ROS2 development image.
+A Docker file to build a ROS2 desktop development image that includes the Micro-ROS agent.
 The Docker image contains:
 - ROS2 with its desktop environment
 - Micro-ROS including the Micro-ROS agent